aerogear/create-graphql/README.md

 > See more usage examples in the [docs](docs)

 ## Contributing
-If you want to contribute, see the [Contributing guidelines]() before and feel free to send your contributions.
+If you want to contribute, see the [Contributing guidelines](CONTRIBUTING.md) before and feel free to send your contributions.

 ## Feedbacks

 We love the feedbacks.
-It's help us to continue grow and improve **[Create-GraphQL]()**.
+It's help us to continue grow and improve.
 Give your feedbacks by open an [issue](https://github.com/lucasbento/create-graphql/issues/new).
 We will be glad to discuss your suggestions!

 ## License